 Musical items included pipes and drums, as well as a poignant drama presentation by GCSE Drama pupils and a moving solo performance of ‘Bring Him Home’.
 Pupil readings gave the audience details of the lead up to and impact of D Day, and what it was like for soldiers at that time.

 The service began with a ‘March on the Standards’ procession of the Royal British Legion members, Royal Irish and Irish Guards.

-Samuel Alexander of 14A read out the Roll of Honour of past pupils and staff who had made the ultimate sacrifice and Mrs Elkin read the Ode to Remembrance while Head Boy, Jack Crawford and Head Girl, Jill Alderdice, laid a poppy wreath on the Remembrance Table.
-This was followed by a two-minute silence and the Last Post.
+Luke Beattie read out the Roll of Honour of past pupils and staff who had made the ultimate sacrifice and Mr Derek Shields, Chairman of the Royal British Legion, Omagh Branch, read the Ode to Remembrance while the Head Boy and Head Girl laid a poppy wreath on the school’s Remembrance Table.
+This was followed by a two-minute silence, the Last Post and Reveille.

 After the service, students in Years 8-10 were invited back into the assembly hall to meet service personnel of the current army and were treated to demonstrations of equipment and presentations by Army Medics, Royal Irish and members of the Irish Guards.
 Pupils also had the chance to try on items of uniform and kit, ask questions about career opportunities in the Armed Forces as well as meeting the very large Irish Wolfhound, the Royal Irish Regiment mascot.
 Pupils and teachers were also delighted to have had the opportunity to ask Mr Bob Lingwood questions and in addition hear him share his experiences in a special question and answer session for pupils studying History at GCSE and A level.

 Omagh High School would like to thank all the visitors for attending and taking part in the Remembrance Assembly, as well as all the staff and pupils who took part.
 They are also very grateful to the service personnel from the Army who attended on the day and made the Careers event afterwards such an exciting event.